 Pick a date that is far enough in the future that you have time to organize your plan and recruit people to join the hike, and that your hikers then have enough time to sign up and do some fundraising for the hike.
 A minimum of 6 weeks lead time is best, although we can pull it together faster if there is a driving reason to do so.

 3. Provide us with info to post the hike on our website

 In order for hikers to sign up for your hike, we will need to post it on our website.
 That work usually takes a few days (often over a weekend since we all have day jobs).
 We will need to know the plan for your hike: date, starting time, estimated finishing time, starting trail-head or meetup spot, length of the hike, name of the trail or trails, the route you plan to take, and any attractions on the hike you would like us to highlight.
 Photos are also really helpful, although once we know where you are hiking, we can often track down good images.
-For an example of the type of information that help us make an interesting posting, see the Sunfish Pond hike.
+For an example of the type of information that help us make an interesting posting, see the hikes on our hike schedule.
 Don’t worry about an actual map or elevation chart; we can usually come up with that once we understand the hiking route.

 4. Promote the hike

 Once we post your hike on our website, start to promote it.
 We will also publicize it, but the best publicity is you.
 Tell friends, family, co-workers, Facebook friends, Twitter followers, people standing in line at the convenience store and everyone you know about it!
 Be enthusiastic and let them know it is for a good cause.

 Direct everyone to the website for details and for registration.
 We will provide you with the link that you can share in email and on Facebook.
 Once someone clicks through your link and registers, we will reach out to them via email to help them set-up and share their personal fundraising page.
 You do not have to worry about any of that.